-If you have income from investment properties, now is the time to start gathering your records and reviewing your expenses for the 2021
+If you have income from investment properties, now is the time to start gathering your records and reviewing your expenses for the 2022 financial year.

 Income to Declare